Lately, I’ve been looking into alternative cell phone solutions to help people save money on their crazy high cell phone bills.

 I think Ting makes a lot of sense for a majority of cell phone users.
 If you aren’t a heavy user of minutes, texts and data, Ting can save you a ton of money every month.

-Their service is just as good as the Sprint network, so it isn’t like you’re getting a cut rate coverage at Ting’s awesome price.
+Their service is just as good as the Sprint and T-Mobile networks, so it isn’t like you’re getting cut-rate coverage at Ting’s awesome price.